teddygroves/sphincter/docs/overall_strategy.md

 overall strategy in each case.
 This section describes the aspects of this strategy that were common to all of our analyses.

-## Features
+## Data

+This analysis involved three raw datasets, which we call the "ablation" dataset, the "hypertension" dataset and the "angio-architecture" dataset.

-Several of our analyses involved a common data structure, with real-valued measurements each with multiple categorical features, namely
+The ablation and hypertension datasets consist of real-valued measurements each with multiple categorical features, namely

 - age of the measured mouse (adult or young)
 - identity of the measured mouse
 - stage of the treatment protocol when measured
 - measured vessel type (penetrating artery, sphincter, bulb, first order capilary, etc)

+The ablation and hypertension datasets contain different types of measurement.
+The ablation dataset includes measurements of whisker stimulation response, pulsatility and blood flow at various points of the treatment protocol.
+The hypertension dataset includes measurements of pressure to diameter correlation before and after two rounds of induced hypertension.

+The angio-architecture dataset consists of real-valued measurements of vessel density and tortuosity.

 ## Data processing